agl-c/deid2_dpsyn/README.md

 ### How to configure?

-#### Depend on 2 schema files and 2 config files
+#### 2 schema files and 2 config files

-The input dataset should be in format of filename.csv with its first row a header row.
+The input dataset should be in format of filename.csv with its first row as a header row.
 You should first preprocess the dataset.
-A tool(https://github.com/hd23408/nist-schemagen) is provided to generate 2 schema files: **(1) parameters.json** **(2) column_datatypes.json**  from the original dataset and actually our algorithm relies on them as input.
+[A tool](https://github.com/hd23408/nist-schemagen) is provided to generate 2 schema files: **(1) parameters.json** **(2) column_datatypes.json**  from the original dataset and actually our algorithm relies on them as input.

-We both include example files in our reporsitory.

 Besides, you should specify parameters in "runs" in **parameters.json** as instructed later.

 Refer to **parameters.json**, you can set the bin parts in the config file like  **data.yaml**.